Fact Sheet 23:

 Privacy advocates worry that as more and more data is compiled about us — without our knowledge or active consent — it will be combined to reveal a detailed profile, even our actual identities.
 This data is often collected to market goods and services to us, encouraging us to buy them.
 There are a number of companies that specialize in targeted online advertising called "behavioral marketing."
 Companies say consumers benefit by being exposed to more targeted advertising and that online merchants can make more money more efficiently by targeting the right shoppers.

 For example, you might buy a book on golf from Amazon, visit the Professional Golfer's Association site, purchase golf shoes at Zappos, and search online for golf courses near your home.
 When you do, a cookie or your computer's Internet Protocol (IP) address could be used to generate golf-related ads.
-When you open the USA Today site to read the morning news, you may see an ad offering you a new set of clubs at a discount.
+When you read the news, you may see an ad offering you a new set of clubs at a discount.
 When you go back to Amazon later that day you might be offered a biography of Tiger Woods.

 6. What's Safest: Credit Cards, Debit Cards, Cash, or Checks?